QIANets: Quantum-Integrated Adaptive Networks for Reduced Latency and Improved Inference Times in CNN Models

 3.3 Quantum annealing inspired matrix factorisation

-Quantum annealing solves optimization problems by evolving a system toward its lowest energy state.
+Quantum annealing solves optimization problems by evolving a system toward its lowest energy state (Gherardi & Leporati, 2024).
 We apply this concept to factorize weight tensors, treating the factorization as an optimization problem aimed at minimizing the difference between the original weights and their factorized representation.

 Here, ∥ · ∥F denotes the Frobenius norm, measuring the difference between the original and factorized matrices.
 We use an iterative optimization procedure inspired by quantum annealing to minimize the loss.